Manila Ninoy Aquino International Airport Guide (MNL)

 There is no left-luggage service at Manila Ninoy Aquino International Airport.
 Luggage trolleys are available without charge and a free porter service is available on request.
 The lost property office (tel: +63 2 877 1109) is located in Terminal 1.

 Other facilities available at Manila Ninoy Aquino International Airport include baby-changing facilities, a children's playroom, salon, sauna, massage services, 24-hour medical centres, chapels/prayer rooms and a pharmacy.
 There are also day rooms in Terminal 1 for transit passengers – these include showers and beds.

 The airport houses an executive lounge with business facilities and showers, while VIP lounge access is available in all terminals.

-Alamo, Avis, Europcar, National and a number of local car hire companies operate at Manila Ninoy Aquino International Airport.
+International car hire companies Alamo, Avis, Budget, Europcar, Hertz and National have representation at the airport, along with a number of local car hire outfits.
 Operators have desks in the arrivals areas of Terminals 1, 2 and 3.